DXHeroes/knowledge-base-content/practices/yagni_principle.md

 **TL;DR**

-YAGNI stands for 'You aren't gonna need it'.
-This principle states that only those functionalities which are necessary should be implemented.
+YAGNI stands for 'You aren't gonna need it'.This principle states that only the required functionalities should be implemented.